pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 still be explored, but at that point that is an implementation detail that should not have a direct impact on users (except for performance).

+For the original variant of `StringDtype` using `pd.NA`, currently the default storage is `"python"` (the object-dtype based implementation).
+Also for this variant, it is proposed follow the same logic for determining the default storage, i.e. the default to `"pyarrow"` if available, and otherwise fall back to `"python"`.

 ### Naming

 Given the long history of this topic, the naming of the dtypes is a difficult topic.

 In the first place, it should be acknowledged that most users should not need to use storage-specific options.
-Users are expected to specify `pd.StringDtype()` or `"string"`, and that will give them their default string dtype (which depends on whether PyArrow is installed or not).
+Users are expected to specify a generic name (such as `"str"` or `"string"`), and that will give them their default string dtype (which depends on whether PyArrow is installed or not).

+For the generic string alias to specify the dtype, `"string"` is already used for the `StringDtype` using `pd.NA`.
+This PDEP proposes to use `"str"` for the new default `StringDtype` using `NaN`.
+This ensures backwards compatibility for code using `dtype="string"`, and was also chosen because `dtype="str"` or `dtype=str` currently already works to ensure your data is converted to strings (only using object dtype for the result).

-But for testing purposes and advanced use cases that want control over this, we need some way to specify this and distinguish them from the other string dtypes.
+But for testing purposes and advanced use cases that want control over the exact variant of the `StringDtype`, we need some way to specify this and distinguish them from the other string dtypes.
-In addition, users that want to continue using the original NA-variant of the dtype need a way to specify this.

-Currently (pandas 2.2), `StringDtype(storage="pyarrow_numpy")` is used, where the `"pyarrow_numpy"` storage was used to disambiguate from the existing `"pyarrow"` option using `pd.NA`.
+Currently (pandas 2.2), `StringDtype(storage="pyarrow_numpy")` is used for the new variant using `NaN`, where the `"pyarrow_numpy"` storage was used to disambiguate from the existing `"pyarrow"` option using `pd.NA`.
 However, `"pyarrow_numpy"` is a rather confusing option and doesn't generalize well.
 Therefore, this PDEP proposes a new naming scheme as outlined below, and `"pyarrow_numpy"` will be deprecated and removed